Gkrumbach07/claude-runner/README.md

 1. **Create Session**: User creates a new research session via the web UI
 2. **API Processing**: Backend creates a `ResearchSession` Custom Resource in Kubernetes
 3. **Job Scheduling**: Operator detects the CR and creates a Kubernetes Job
-4. **Execution**: Job runs a pod with Claude and Browser MCP integration
+4. **Execution**: Job runs a pod with Claude Code CLI and Playwright MCP server
-5. **Analysis**: Claude analyzes the specified website using browser automation
+5. **Analysis**: Claude Code analyzes the specified website using MCP browser automation
 6. **Result Storage**: Results are stored back in the Custom Resource
 7. **UI Update**: Frontend displays the completed research session with results